s3gw-tech/s3gw/README.md

 ![Roadmap](/assets/images/s3gw-roadmap.jpg)

-The aim is to deliver a Minumum Viable Product (MVP).
+The aim is to deliver a Minimum Viable Product (MVP).
 In a nutshell, an MVP seeks to collect the maximum amount of validated learning about our users in a short time.